Test-Time Alignment for Large Language Models via Textual Model Predictive Control: Supplementary Results

 \subsection{Computational Cost}

-Figure~\ref{fig:computation_time} presents the average inference time for generating a single long-form response.
+Table~\ref{tab:latency} reports the end-to-end wall-clock latency and throughput for generating a single HH-RLHF long-form response.

 TMPC demonstrates a computational cost at 108 seconds.
 This time can be substantially reduced as the $K$ candidate rollouts are highly parallelizable, given sufficient hardware memory.
 In contrast, methods like ARGS (363s) and RAIN (1930s) are significantly slower because they require fully decoding responses to be fed into an external reward model or the LLM itself for evaluation.
 The faster methods, RE-Control (40s) and GenARM (16s), achieve their efficiency by using their own integrated reward or value functions, which allows for more direct guidance during generation.

+TPO exhibits similar behavior to TMPC: with 2 iterations it requires 90 seconds, and with 4 iterations it increases to 148 seconds.
+Importantly, running TPO for 4 iterations requires two A6000 GPUs to avoid out-of-memory errors.
+At equal compute budgets, TMPC reaches stronger alignment quality with fewer iterations, which contributes to its favorable runtime–performance tradeoff.

 It is important to note, however, that for our experiments, GenARM was executed on an NVIDIA H200 Tensor Core GPU, while all other methods were benchmarked on an NVIDIA RTX 6000 Ada Generation GPU.
 This was necessary because GenARM's memory footprint is too large for the A6000, which would have restricted its batch size and degraded its performance.
 The difference in hardware is a primary contributor to GenARM's exceptionally low reported inference time.